Addition Game – NIM

 The player who leaves only one counter for their opponent to pick up is declared the winner.

 An Agreed Rule:

-- As a class create a rule for what happens in the event of an incorrect algorithm being given.
-NB The rule needs to help the students recognise the need to promote the use of efficient strategies, accurate answers and mathematical thinking.
+– As a class create a rule for what happens in the event of an incorrect algorithm being given.
+NB The rule needs to help the students recognize the need to promote the use of efficient strategies, accurate answers & mathematical thinking.
 The rule is not to be a ‘punishment’.

 – Students begin with an empty board and place the counters onto the stars.
 The student who covers the last star is the winner.